Core Supply Dashboard

 WY 2025-26 Precipitation Forecast: Above Normal, Decreasing to the South

-Following an “average” year in 2024-25, it looks like much of California will experience above average precipitation in water year 2025-26, with a drying gradient to the south.
+Following an “average” year in 2024-25, it looks like much of California will have a chance of experiencing above average precipitation in water year 2025-26, with a modest drying gradient to the south.
+Refer to the Insights Section for more details (left sidebar).

-The dashboard below shows the Core Supply status (Regions 2, 4, and 6, shaded blue) with observed data through October 31, 2025.
+The dashboard below shows the Core Supply status (Regions 2, 4, and 6, shaded orange) with observed data through January 31, 2026.

 Core Supply: